-We have Jacky Winters living in the shrubs on the paddock boundaries and we often see them perching on the fence.
-They also love to perch and hunt from a wattle which grows next to our daily walking track.
-They’re very active early in the morning and in the late afternoon.
-This is when the males are singing and courting the females.
-They are at their loudest from September to October but when the nestlings emerge they quieten down.
+We have noticed Jacky Winters in the shrubs and around the paddock boundaries where we often see them perching on the fence.
+They also love to perch and hunt from a wattle that grows next to our daily walking track.

 Indoor Prep Work

-Observe the birds colouring and how it holds itself.
-What are the birds distinguishing features?
+Observe the bird’s field marks and patterns.
+How does it hold itself and what do you notice about its behaviour?
 Once you’ve watched it closely or taken photographs, sketch the bird into your field journal.
-Label it’s anatomy, or feathers and make notes of all your observations; where you found it, the time of day and it’s behaviours.
-Write the Jacky Winter onto your running bird list.
-Write down the sound of it’s call.
+Label its anatomy and feather arrangement.
+Make notes of all your observations, including your metadata.
+Include the Jacky Winter onto your running bird list.
+Write down the sound of its call.
+Do you think it’s saying “Peter, Peter, Peter?
 Can you mimic it?

 - Make a bird feeder to attract birds to your backyard.